Laser propulsion: Pulsed plasma propulsion

 A high energy pulse focused in a gas or on a solid surface surrounded by gas produces breakdown of the gas (usually air).
 This causes an expanding shock wave which absorbs laser energy at the shock front (a laser sustained detonation wave or LSD wave); expansion of the hot plasma behind the shock front during and after the pulse transmits momentum to the craft.
 Pulsed plasma propulsion using air as the working fluid is the simplest form of air-breathing laser propulsion.
 The record-breaking lightcraft, developed by Leik Myrabo of RPI (Rensselaer Polytechnic Institute) and Frank Mead, works on this principle.

 Another concept of pulsed plasma propulsion is being investigated by Prof. Hideyuki Horisawa.

 CW plasma propulsion

 A continuous laser beam focused in a flowing stream of gas creates a stable laser sustained plasma which heats the gas; the hot gas is then expanded through a conventional nozzle to produce thrust.
 Because the plasma does not touch the walls of the engine, very high gas temperatures are possible, as in gas core nuclear thermal propulsion.
 However, to achieve high specific impulse, the propellant must have low molecular weight; hydrogen is usually assumed for actual use, at specific impulses around 1,000 seconds.
 CW plasma propulsion has the disadvantage that the laser beam must be precisely focused into the absorption chamber, either through a window or by using a specially-shaped nozzle.
 CW plasma thruster experiments were performed in the 1970s and 1980s, primarily by Dr. Dennis Keefer of UTSI and Prof. Herman Krier of the University of Illinois at Urbana–Champaign.

+Pellet-beam propulsion

+This proposal would require two spacecraft: one that travels and another in Earth orbit to propel the former.
+The second spacecraft would fire thousands of metal pellets at the first.
+It would either shoot a laser at the first spacecraft or align a laser from the Earth at the first spacecraft.
+The laser would ablate some material from each pellet, propelling them at high speeds (>120 km/s) to provide thrust to the spacecraft.
+This method could allow a spacecraft to reach the outer planets in less than a year, 100 AU from the Sun in 3 years and the solar gravitational lens in 15 years.
+It would also be able to propel heavier spacecraft than other propulsion concepts (~1 ton in mass).